sheimi/pyink/README.md

                                   [default: pyink]
   --pyink-indentation [2|4]       The number of spaces used for indentation.
                                   [default: 4]
-  --pyink-lines START-END         Range of lines to format.
-Must be specified
-                                  as "START-END", index is 1-based and
-                                  inclusive on both ends.
   --pyink-use-majority-quotes     When normalizing string quotes, infer
                                   preferred quote style by calculating the
                                   majority in the file.
 Multi-line strings and